 To up the wow factor even more, make sure to climb all the way up to the top of the hill.
 There, you’l find the ruins of Inka Watana and an absolutely incredible panoramic view of the Sacred Valley.
 With Ollantaytambo being the gateway to Machu Picchu today, one can imagine how crucial the fortress of Ollantaytambo used to be in defending the Inca capital of Machu Picchu.

 Hike To The Ruins of Pinkuylluna

 Situated on the opposite side of town from the Ollantaytambo ruins is the archaeological site of Pinkuylluna.
-Unlike Ollantaytambo which requires an entrance fee, it is free to hike up here.
-Even if you aren’t into history or ruins, you can get a stunning panoramic view of the Sacred Valley, the surrounding mountains, the cute little town, and Ollantaytambo’s ruins.
+Unlike Ollantaytambo which requires an entrance fee, Pinkuylluna is free to enter.
+Even if you aren’t into history or ruins, you can get a beautiful panoramic view of the Sacred Valley, the surrounding mountains, and the cute little town and ruins of Ollantaytambo.
 This was one of my favorite quick activities that I did in the Sacred Valley.
 I even did it a second time because it was that flippin’ good.

 Go Hiking At Kinsa Cocha, Pisac’s Three Lakes